threefoldtech/web3gw/manual/src/threelang/web3gw/actions.md

 # Web3GW Actions
-Contains list of actors that can do various actions on the chain via threelang.
+Contains list of actors that can do various actions via threelang.

 ## Actors
 - [Money](./money.md)